uripaz9/myRepo/README.md

 6. Run Velo CLI command to setup your environment <code>npx velo init</code>.
 This command will set up your development environment to start working with Velo code.

-7. Run Velo CLI command npx velo <code>pull-page-elements --watch</code> to continuously fetch design changes made by the designer in real time
+7. Run Velo CLI command npx velo <code>pull-ui-changes --watch</code> to continuously fetch design changes made by the designer in real time to you local environment

 8. You can now edit you code